wickerbox/E202VAR-Natural-Radio-Receiver/bom.md

 Overall: You don't have to use Digikey, I'm just using them as an example.
 Feel free to source equivalent parts.

+Resistors: if you're going to buy one each of these, why not just buy a kit?

 ###### BOM

 |Refdes|Qty|Digikey Part Number|Name|Unit Cost|